heutelbeck/sapl-demos/sapl-demo-extension/README.md

 * [Sapl Server LT](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-server-lt)
 * [Sapl Server CE](https://github.com/heutelbeck/sapl-server/tree/main/sapl-server-ce)

 If you want to test this with a locally running server, the process differs a little bit.
 Locally you cannot start the server using `mvn spring-boot:run` or the equivalent tools of your IDE.
 This is due to how Spring sets up class loading in this case.
-You must invoke the server by running the JAR directly and by providing the path where the `sapl-demo-extension-0.0.1-SNAPSHOT-jar-with-dependencies.jar` is located.
+You must invoke the server by running the JAR directly and providing  the path where the `sapl-demo-extension-0.0.1-SNAPSHOT-jar-with-dependencies.jar` is located.

 The way you have to enter the command to run the server depends on both the OS and the shell you are using.
-The basic command is the same everywhere, however the way you have to escape certain strings in the command differs from shell to shell.
+The basic command is the same everywhere.
+However, the way you have to escape certain strings in the command differs from shell to shell.

-For example for running the servers (here we use the LT server, the command for CE is analogous) on Windows using the traditional Windows command prompt is:
+For example, for running the servers (here we use the LT server, the command for CE is analogous) on Windows using the traditional Windows command prompt is:

 ```
    java  -Dloader.path="c:\PATH TO JAR WITH DEPENDECIES FOLDER" -jar .\sapl-server-lt-2.0.0-SNAPSHOT.jar